-

 World of Work Outlook for Women in 2024

-8 months ago by Daniel StackAlthough women are increasing their global economic power and entering the workforce in greater numbers, true gender parity is still far from a reality.
+about 1 year ago by Daniel StackAlthough women are increasing their global economic power and entering the workforce in greater numbers, true gender parity is still far from a reality.
 In 2023,for every 100 men promoted from entry level to manager, just 87 women were promoted.
 Coupled with the fact that they often desire more flexibility than leaders are willing to give, 60% of women are considering leavi...

 -